 This is a special version of the free Microsoft Virtual PC software (see elsewhere on this page) designed specifically for users of Windows 7 Professional, Ultimate and Enterprise.
 (If you don't have those exact versions of Windows, try one of the other software listed below.)
 It requires your computer to have hardware virtualization support in the CPU.
 The raison d'être of this virtual machine is to allow you to run Windows XP programs in a virtual mode alongside your Windows 7 programs in a highly integrated fashion.
 Unlike the typical virtual machine, your programs act and behave as though they are directly running within your host system itself, and can interact not only with your hardware but also your desktop, documents, music and video folders.
 In other words, this is meant as a backward compatibility tool for you to run older programs on Windows 7.
 You should not use this if your intention is to test/debug programs and want to protect your main system.
-Note: unlike other virtualization solutions, this one does not appear to require you to have a separate Windows XP licence.
+You can apparently also run Vista and Windows 7 as guest machines.

 VirtualBox is a virtualization solution that runs on Windows and Linux 32-bit hosts, and supporting, as guest OSes, Windows NT 4.0, 2000, XP, Server 2003, Vista, DOS/Windows 3.x, Linux and OpenBSD.
 It supports shared folders and virtual USB controllers in addition to the usual floppy and CDROM drive support.
 Note that the downloadable binaries can only be used for personal use or evaluation purpose.

 QEMU on Windows is an emulator for x86, ARM, SPARC and PowerPC (see elsewhere on this page for more information).
 This site contains a Windows port with downloadable binaries.